Multiple scattering-assisted fluorescence amplification: towards biological applications: Experimental setup

-The results are plotted in Fig.~\ref{Fig3}, which shows, in its upper panel, the experimental averages, with standard deviation in both axes which originate from fluctuations in the energy of the pump pulses.
-The bottom graph represents the deviation (in percentage) between the actual measurement and the best linear fit traced in the upper panel.
+The results are shown in Fig.~\ref{Fig3}, which shows in its upper panel the experimental mean values with standard deviation on both axes, resulting from fluctuations in the energy of the pump pulses.
+The lower graph shows the deviation (in percent) between the actual measurement and the best linear fit obtained in the upper panel.

-Thus calibration plot (Fig.~\ref{Fig3}) also gives the fluctuations in pulse energy arriving at the experimental sample as a function of the measured (fluctuating) signal on P1 according to:
+Thus, the calibration plot (Fig.~\ref{Fig3}) also shows the fluctuations of the pulse energy arriving at the experimental sample as a function of the measured (fluctuating) signal at P1 according to: